HattriQ: Designing Integrated Gradients for Feature Attribution in Quantum Machine Learning: Validation Against Null Model Attributions

-To quantify the resource usage of \sol{}, we study the impact of using reduced measurement shots on the ancilla qubit.
+To quantify the resource usage of \sol{}, we study the impact of reduced measurement shots on the ancilla qubit, thus introducing sampling noise into the attribution calculation.
 We compute attribution scores using 10, 100, and 500 shots to estimate each component $\Re[\bra{b_k}U^\dagger OU\ket{x}]$.
 Just as before, we repeat this for each component $k$ of the gradient, and use numerical integration to compute the IG attribution.
 We compare against exact simulation, which numerically computes all inner products directly from the state vector.
 The results of this are shown in Fig.~\ref{fig:shot_noise}.
-We see that even with an extremely low shot count, the attribution scores computed are largely faithful to the numerically exact ones, with only small deviations appearing in some of the weaker (lower absolute value) attributions.
+We observe that even with an extremely low shot count, the attribution scores computed are largely faithful to the numerically exact ones, with only small deviations appearing in some of the weaker attributions (those with a lower absolute value).

-To further validate \sol{}'s attribution scores, we also compute attributions for a null model having randomly generated parameters.
-These results are provided in Appendix~\ref{sec:appendix:validation}.